 - Camera and door controller physically installed and connected to the network. - AXIS License Plate Verifier up and running on the camera. - AXIS Camera Station client version 5.49.449 and up. - Basic setup done.
-See .
+See Basic setup on page 4.